Dimitrisou/Dimitrisou/README.md

 - I’m looking to collaborate on anything...really
 - How to reach me dsourlantzis@outlook.com
 - Currently busy with AcubeSAT Project by SpaceDot
+- Lead Software Engineer of PeakSAT project by SpaceDot

 <!---
 Dimitrisou/Dimitrisou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.